darrinbright/YouTube-AI/README.md

-# YouTube Insights
+# YouTube-AI

-**YouTube Insights** is a tool for analyzing and extracting insights from YouTube video content using AI.
+**YouTube-AI** is a tool for analyzing and extracting insights from YouTube video content using AI.
 It includes functionalities for loading video transcripts, answering questions, summarizing content, and extracting relevant keywords.

 ## Features